 If you have any concerns about taking this medicine, ask your doctor or pharmacist.

 Oxytocin can be used to bring on (induce) labour.
 It can also be used during and immediately

 after delivery to help the birth and to prevent or treat excessive bleeding.

 Oxytocin is not suitable in all situations - for example, if the baby or placenta

 are in the wrong position or if you have had a previous Caesarean section or other

 surgery involving the uterus.
-Your doctor can give you more information on the suitability
+Your doctor can give you more information on whether

 How it works

 Oxytocin is a man-made chemical that is identical to a natural hormone called oxytocin.